brie-r/cohost_steamugc_bot/README.md

 APP_ID=number (steam app ID, eg 440 for TF2)
 ```
 Note that
+1. Name in Cargo.toml must match folder name.
-1. it's limited to the top or most recent 50,000 items.
+1. Limited to the top or most recent 50,000 items.
-2. games with less than 50,000 workshop items are unsupported.
+2. Games with less than 50,000 workshop items are unsupported.
 I'll happily take PRs that address this.
-3. it's reliant on scraping, so if valve changes the workshop html, it might break.
+3. Reliant on scraping, so if Valve changes the workshop html, it might break.